devramirez/ORM-E-Commerce-Site/README.md

 *[Tests](#tests)
 *[GitHub](#user)
 *[Questions](#email)

 ## Features
-Features of this application include
+Features of this application include searching for products through Categories, Products or Tags using the product name, ID or tag.
 ## Usage

-To run this application, use the command line to navigate to the directory of the application, install all dependencies (npm i), then type the command node index.js.
+To run this application, clone the repository, use the command line to navigate to the directory of the application, install all dependencies (npm i), log into MySQL and source the database (SOURCE db/schema.sql), exit then run 'npm run seed' to seed the data from the database and finally type the command 'npm start' to start the application.
+You are required to have an application like Insomnia to view the routes.

 ## Contributors
 Open to collaboration, if you choose to do so open an issue and modify any changes you would like to see on a feature branch and wait for approval before merging to the main branch.

 ## Tests
-NPM test:
+No tests available at this time.

 ## GitHub